-Fundraising groups are essential to the Limehouse Project – as well as directly raising money for much needed projects for disadvantaged young people, the elderly, and educational opportunities for women, our fundraisers raise awareness of who we are, why we exist, and what we do, whilst also enabling us to expand our networks and reach out to more people in need of our help.
+Fundraising groups are essential to the Limehouse Project: not only do our fundraisers directly raise money for much needed projects for disadvantaged young people, the elderly, and educational opportunities for women, they also raise awareness of who we are, why we exist, and what we do, whilst simultaneously enabling us to expand our networks and reach out to more people in need of our help.

-It’s easy to set up your own fundraising group on behalf of the Limehouse Project – it all depends upon how much time you want to give and what other commitments you need to fit new activities around.
+It’s easy to set up your own fundraising group on behalf of the Limehouse Project, and the time commitment is simply dependent on how much spare time you have and how much of that time you want to give.
 It could be as simple as getting together with your friends or colleagues, and turning what you already do into a fundraising opportunity – such as turning group lunches into a lunchtime book club, embarking upon sponsored sports activities, hosting fundraising dinners or coffee mornings, organising neighbourhood bake sales or having a monthly quiz night.

 Or, if you have less time (and energy!) to organise events of your own, why not attend one of our many fundraising events held during the course of the year?
-We do all the hard work, you have all the fun, and help us raise a little money in the process: what could be easier?
+We do all the hard work, and you have all the fun while helping us raise a little money in the process.
+What could be easier?

 However and whatever you decide to do, we will provide you with all the information and support you need to help you begin your own fundraising efforts.
-And what’s more, to thank you for your efforts, we will keep you up to date with how your money is being spent, and who it is being spent on.
+And what’s more, to thank you for your efforts, we will keep you up to date with how your money is being spent, and on whom it is being spent.